zulip/zulip/templates/zerver/help/invite-new-users.md

 !!! warn ""

-    * You will only see **Invite users** in the gear menu if you have permission to invite users.
-    * Only organization administrators can create these reusable invitation links.
+    **Note**: Only organization administrators can create these reusable invitation links.

 {end_tabs}